sunqirui1987/ae-mcp/README.md

 * "Apply a Color Balance effect to the background layer"
 * "Add camera movement that slowly zooms in on the text"
 * "Export the composition as an MP4 file"
+* "Create a Manim animation showing a rotating cube and add it as a layer"
+* "Generate a mathematical equation animation using Manim and import it"

 ### Capabilities